hsinwang5/Javascript-Exercises-/Flickr-Image-Search/README.md

 Allows a user to input a search term to retrieve recently uploaded images by tag.
 If the user likes an image, they can click+drag the image over to a clipboard to pin it up permanently.
 The original img disppears but they can still search for more pictures and drag those in too.

+**todo: add detection for overflow so images don't go out of bounds of the clipboard.